BU-Spark/ds-seasonwatch-trees/README.md

 ---

 ## Acknowledgments
 This project uses data from SeasonWatch and insights from the SeasonWatch tree phenology handbook.
 Special thanks to BU SPARK for supporting the project.
+Population density data from UN 2020 dataset and nighttime lights data from NASA's Black Marble product (VNP46A2).